sagar040/proot-distro-nethunter/README.md

 ![Setup](https://img.shields.io/badge/-Setup-FFD700?style=for-the-badge&logo=setup&logoColor=white)

-## Notice
+## Forking

-The proot-distro-nethunter software is licensed under the **GNU General Public License v3.0**.
-Any **forks** or **modifications** must be distributed under a **different name** to avoid confusion with the original software.
-Using the same name, logo, or trademark is strictly prohibited.
+The proot-distro-nethunter software is licensed under the GNU General Public License v3.0. **Any forks or modifications must be distributed under a different name** to avoid confusion with the original software.
+Using the same name, animation is strictly prohibited.

 ## Info
 - alias name `BUILD ID`
 - login shortcut  `<shortcut> [ user ]`
-- SHA512SUM of install-nethunter.sh (version 1.8.2) : `dd645c7d82304cab90d71c8cb71df06f9bf1f1f9cfc73cfc3f172f8898af17b18f5bf562a946aa2caa763fbffcc29ff7a20b016ecd508768dfa2fc41f54fa105`
+- SHA512SUM of install-nethunter.sh (version 1.9) : `c8117dbba0a10e18a4bf34d842d7db400ada036f76e449872c19fa4b9fad020f5940744b87230531015fa712cdbb9139fecaa92c00bd75a4132863ee4d1940fa`

 ## Change logs

+- Resource server: [image-nethunter.kali.org](https://image-nethunter.kali.org/) (from version 1.8.2)
+- A configuration file has been added `./config/config.json`.
+Users are now able to change some configurations.
+- Updated method for fetching device status.
-- Resource server has been changed from [kali.download](https://kali.download/) to [image-nethunter.kali.org](https://image-nethunter.kali.org/)
+- A storage security technique has been added `STORAGE_FAIL_SAFE` and it can be changed from the configuration.
+- updated 'get sha512 checksum' function. (from version 1.8.2)
+- added a new configuration at 'get sha512 checksum'. users can proceed without verifying the image file by changing the configuration (not recommended).
+- The image fixing process can be bypassed by changing the configuration (no need to change until you want proceed without checking image structure).

 ## Features
 - **Automated Integration**: Seamlessly integrates Kali NetHunter into proot-distro, eliminating manual configurations.